Vehicles Classes

 Motorcycles are subject to the vignette requirement in Switzerland.
 A valid vignette is therefore required to use the motorways.

-Passenger cars also require a vignette when travelling on toll roads in Switzerland, provided that the vehicle does not exceed a permissible gross weight of 3.5 tonnes.
-If the vehicle exceeds this weight limit, the vignette requirement does not apply and a heavy vehicle charge must be paid instead.
+Passenger cars also require a vignette for travel on toll roads in Switzerland, provided the vehicle has a maximum permissible gross weight of no more than 3.5 tonnes.
+If the vehicle exceeds this weight limit, the vignette requirement no longer applies and a heavy vehicle charge must be paid instead.

-For combinations consisting of a passenger car and a trailer, the toll regulations depend on the respective weight of the trailer.
+For combinations consisting of a car and a trailer, the toll regulations are based on the respective weight of the trailer.

 Motorhomes

-If you are travelling to Switzerland with a motorhome that has a permissible gross weight of more than 3.5 tonnes, the vignette requirement does not apply.
+For motorhomes with a maximum permissible gross weight of more than 3.5 tonnes, the vignette requirement does not apply.
 In this case, a heavy vehicle charge must be paid instead.

-Commercial vehicles over 3.5 t permissible gross weight, including trucks and motorhomes
+Commercial vehicles over 3.5 t GVW: including lorries and motorhomes

-All commercial vehicles with a permissible gross weight of more than 3.5 tonnes are not subject to the vignette requirement.
-For these vehicles, payment of the heavy vehicle charge is mandatory.
+All commercial vehicles with a maximum permissible gross weight of more than 3.5 tonnes are not subject to the vignette requirement.
+A heavy vehicle charge is mandatory for these vehicles.

 What is the heavy vehicle charge?

-For motor vehicles with a permissible gross weight of more than 3.5 tonnes, either the flat-rate heavy vehicle charge (PSVA) or the performance-based heavy vehicle charge (LSVA) applies in Switzerland.
-This charge must be paid at the border upon entry or in advance online via the Via portal.
-It is levied not only for driving on roads, but also when the vehicle is stationary, for example on campsites.
+For motor vehicles with a maximum permissible gross weight of more than 3.5 tonnes, Switzerland levies either the flat-rate heavy vehicle charge (PSVA) or the distance-based heavy vehicle charge (LSVA).
+The charge must be paid upon entry at the border or in advance online via the Via portal.
+It is levied regardless of whether the vehicle is actively participating in road traffic or is, for example, parked at a campsite.
 Further information on the heavy vehicle charge can be found in our detailed guide.

 Vehicle categories subject to the vignette requirement

-With us, you can conveniently purchase your digital vignette from home and register it directly to your vehicle.
-Unlike the traditional adhesive vignette, there is no need to scrape it off the windscreen after your trip.
-The vignette requirement applies to the following vehicle categories:
+With us, you can conveniently purchase your digital vignette from home and have it registered directly to your vehicle.
+Unlike the traditional adhesive vignette, there is no need to remove it from the windscreen later.
+The vignette requirement covers the following vehicle categories:

-• Motor vehicles: passenger cars, vans, articulated vehicles and work vehicles up to 3.5 tonnes permissible gross weight
+• Motor vehicles: cars, vans, articulated lorries, and working vehicles up to 3.5 tonnes maximum permissible gross weight

-• Trailers: trailers up to 3.5 tonnes permissible gross weight
+• Trailers: trailers up to 3.5 tonnes maximum permissible gross weight

 Attention: special toll routes

-Additional fees apply for the use of special toll routes in Switzerland.
-This means that even if you have a valid vignette or have already paid the heavy vehicle charge, you must pay extra for these routes.
-Additional charges apply, among others, for the Great St. Bernard Road Tunnel (Switzerland–Italy), the Munt la Schera Road Tunnel (Switzerland–Italy), as well as for certain Alpine passes.
+Additional charges apply for certain special toll routes in Switzerland.
+These must be paid even if a valid vignette is already in place or a heavy vehicle charge has been paid.
+Additional costs apply, among others, for the Grand St. Bernard Road Tunnel (Switzerland–Italy), the Munt la Schera Road Tunnel (Switzerland–Italy), and selected Alpine passes.

-We wish you a pleasant journey to Switzerland Republic and lots of enjoyment on your exploration tour through the country’s impressive landscapes.
-Please inform yourself in good time about the applicable toll regulations.
-In addition, our route planner is available to help you plan your trip optimally and display the relevant toll products.
-If you have any questions, we will of course be happy to assist you.
-You can contact us at any time by email.
+We wish you a pleasant trip to Switzerland and hope you thoroughly enjoy your exploration of the country's impressive natural landscapes.
+Please make sure to inform yourself in good time about the applicable toll regulations.
+In addition, our route planner is available to help you plan your journey optimally and display the relevant toll products.
+If you have any questions, we are of course happy to assist.
+Feel free to contact us at any time by email.

 Michelle Albrecht